huskyroboticsteam/mission-control/README.md

 ```
 {
   type: "cameraFrameReport",
-  camera: string,
+  camera: number,
   data: string
 }
 ```

 ### Parameters
-- `camera` - the name of the camera
+- `camera` - the ID of the camera as an integer
 - `data` - the image, base64 encoded